sonic-net/SONiC/doc/srv6/srv6-hld-v19.md

         }
     }

 SRV6_STEER_TABLE generated route entry has higher priority than the entry in ROUTE_TABLE if any matched.
-Srv6mgr will generate the updated ROUTE_TABLE entry and modify it in APPL_DB ROUTE_TABLE.
+Controller will update ROUTE_TABLE entry and modify it in APPL_DB ROUTE_TABLE if any.

 In Srv6Orch, it will mark which route entry is Srv6 modified and having higher priority to do SID and nexthop lookup, FRR or other modules cannot modify these high priority routes, they can only be modified via Srv6Orch.